lpolerecky/pointapply/README.md

 **Data:**

-  - Synthetic data for validation of model performance and Figure 2 (`vignette("simulation")`).
+-   Synthetic data for validation of model performance and Figure 2 and 3 and Supplementary Figure 1 (`vignette("simulation")`).
-  - Real data reading and processing and Supplementary Figure 1 (`vignette("data")`).
+-   Real data reading and processing and Supplementary Figure 2 (`vignette("data")`).

 Because of the excessive file-sizes of ion count data, the data is